 Landstück, the latest movie by Volker Koepp is featured on RBB, with music written for baroque violin & grand piano.
 Wundernetz rehearsals are starting!
 Yee-haw!

 The micro opera ‚Wundernetz‘ is taking shape.
 Our radio play ‚Nacht’ was awarded HdM!
 Yee-Haw!

 „Night“ will be digitally released on August 11.
-Composed of a delicate weave between Oud and Piano.
+Solo piano concert on Fehmarn!

-Dian Zagorchinov created an attractive video of our acoustic / electronic concert at the Volksbühne in Berlin.
+Dian Zagorchinov created an attractive video of our e/a concert at the Volksbühne in Berlin.
 And recording with Mehmet Polat, oud.